gssariev/overr-syncerr/README.md

 **ALWAYS SPECIFY THE SEASON AND EPISODE FOR SERIES**

-The time varies based on your system, but in my tests - 1080p media takes less than 5 min while 4K could take less than 10 min.
+The time varies based on your system, but in my tests 1080p media takes less than 5 min while 4K could take less than 10 min to sync subtitles to (due to the larger size).

 ## Preview